Kargil district: Administration

 Each block consists of a number of panchayats.

 Politics

-Kargil district had two assembly constituencies, Zanskar and Kargil under Jammu and Kashmir Legislative Assembly.
 It forms part of the Ladakh parliamentary constituency.
 Major political parties in the region include National Conference, Congress, PDP, BJP, LUTF (now merged with the BJP) and the erstwhile Kargil Alliance.
-The present Member of Parliament (MP) for Ladakh is Jamyang Tsering Namgyal of BJP.
+The present Member of Parliament (MP) for Ladakh is Mohmad Haneefa.

 Ladakh, a union territory without a legislature, does not have a legislative assembly but is represented in the Parliament.

-Santosh Sukhadeve, (IAS) is the current District Development Commissioner Kargil.
+Sh.
+Rakesh Kumar (IAS) is the current District Development Commissioner for Kargil.

 Autonomous Hill Council

 Kargil District is administered by an elected body known as the Ladakh Autonomous Hill Development Council, Kargil.
 The LAHDC-K was established in 2003.

 Demographics

 According to the 2011 census Kargil district has a population of 140,802.
 This gives it a ranking of 603rd in India (out of a total of 640).
 The district has a population density of 10 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 20.18%.
 Kargil has a sex ratio of 810 females per every 1000 males, and a literacy rate of 71.34%.